-Students will gain an understanding of the basic elements used in machine design.
-These include the characteristics of gears, bearings, shafts, keys, couplings, fasteners, springs, electric motors, brakes and clutches, and flexible elements.
-Students will also learn mechanism types, linkage analysis, and kinematic synthesis.
-Prerequisite(s): (MMAE 302 or MMAE 304) and MS 201 and MMAE 232\, An asterisk (\) designates a course which may be taken concurrently.
+Students will gain an understanding of the analysis of basic elements used in machine design.
+These include the characteristics of gears, gear trains, bearings, shafts, keys, mechanical springs, brakes and clutches, and flexible elements.

+Prerequisite(s): (MMAE 302 or MMAE 304) and MMAE 232\, An asterisk (\) designates a course which may be taken concurrently.